input-output-hk/catalyst-libs/rust/rbac-registration/examples.md

 In the example above there is the `Chain1` registration chain that was created with some `Stake1` stake address and `PubKey1` key then both address and key were updated to `Stake2` and `PubKey2`.
 The `Chain2` registration is invalid because it uses the same stake address and key.
-There are no reason to start a new registration chain and not to update the existing one, so this isn't allowed.
+There are no reason to start a new registration chain with the same data already registered and not to update the existing one, so this isn't allowed.

 The `Chain3` registration is valid because the `PubKey2` key wasn't used before to start a chain and the `Stake1` stake address isn't currently used by `Chain1`.